spexod/Portal/README.md

 to clone the various github repositories and/or docker images, the process is meant to be streamed lined with a script, SpExServer/init.sh.

+For Git-Bash, `sudo` is not needed in Git-Bash  and the neither is the `chmod 744`
 ```angular2html
 # check to make sure `sql_config.py` is in the current directory
 ls -l *sql_config.py*